dntoll/1dv600/Greeter/README.md

 ### TC1.2 Store empty name force reprompt
 Use case: UC1 Store a Name

-Scenario: Store empty name force reprompt
+Scenario: Store empty name force reprompt.
+The alternate scenario where the user enters an empty username and is forced to enter a new username.

 ![Scenario](http://yuml.me/ad6e0e55.png)

-The alternate scenario where the user enters an empty username and is forced to enter a new username.

 Precondition: There must NOT be a name.txt file in ./Greeter/data, remove it if its there.